 Allyship & Film Series

-The Allyship & Film Series project is a partnership between YWCA Northeast Indiana’s Racial Justice program and the Fort Wayne Cinema Center.
+The Allyship & Film Series project is a partnership between YWCA Northeast Indiana’s Racial Justice program and Fort Wayne Cinema Center.
 The goal of the film and discussion series is to:

 • Create space for viewers to develop empathy and understanding of diverse cultures